Forbes list of Australia's 50 richest people 2019

 The Forbes list of Australia's 50 richest people is the annual survey of the fifty wealthiest people resident in Australia, published by Forbes Asia on 15 January 2019.

-The net worth of the wealthiest individual, Gina Rinehart, was estimated to be USD14.80 billion; while the net worth of the 50th wealthiest individual, Michael Heine, was estimated to be USD750 million.
+The net worth of the wealthiest individual (number 1 on the list), Gina Rinehart, was estimated to be USD14.80 billion.
+The net worth of the least-wealthy individual on the list (number 50 on the 50 person list), Michael Heine, was estimated to be USD750 million.